FredKSchott/snowpack/www/_template/guides/svelte.md

 <a href="https://twitter.com/share?ref_src=twsrc%5Etfw" class="twitter-share-button" data-text="I just learned how to build a Svelte app with #Snowpack.
 Check out the tutorial:" data-show-count="false">Tweet</a><script async src="https://platform.twitter.com/widgets.js" charset="utf-8"></script>

 At this point you have the basics and have a great starter for any Svelte project.
-But if you compare with the official [Snowpack Svelte template](https://github.com/snowpackjs/snowpack/tree/master/create-snowpack-app/app-template-svelte) you'll notice it has some other developer tools you might find useful:
+The official [Snowpack Svelte](https://github.com/snowpackjs/snowpack/tree/master/create-snowpack-app/app-template-svelte) example has a few other tools you might find useful:

 - [Prettier](https://prettier.io/)—a popular code formatter